FAQ

 How do I start a successful career in Germany?

 You should build up your professional network as early as possible (opens in a new window), e.g. through internships or student jobs.
 Good German language skills (B2 level or higher) are very beneficial.
 If you need help correcting your application documents in German, you can contact the Career Service.
-The Welcome Center Ulm (opens in a new window) can help you to network with local companies.
+The Welcome Center Ulm (opens in a new window) and the Career Week (opens in a new window) can help you to network with local companies.
+Ask your professors and HNU alumni (opens in a new window) about their contacts and their careers, they will be happy to help you.

-Volunteer experience (opens in a new window) can also give you an advantage when applying for a job in Germany.
+Volunteer experience (opens in a new window) can also give you an advantage when applying for a job or if you consider to apply for the German citizenship.
 You will also work on your personality, expand your network and improve your language skills.
-You could volunteer with the Lokale Erasmus Initiative Neu-Ulm (opens in a new window).

 What do I have to consider regarding my residence permit?